ABAN26/ABAN26/README.md

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on  vectorice distance of images in topology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning OpenCV and numpy
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->